 - Completed Self Health Form

-Two Notarized and Apostille-Approved Photocopies of Your Original Bachelor’s Degree/Diploma
+Notarized and Apostille-Approved Photocopy of Your Original Bachelor’s Degree/Diploma

 A Bachelor’s degree is an absolute requirement to teach English in Korea.
 Once you have obtained that from your university, you will need to get it approved in order for the document to be recognized by Korean Immigration.